tsouche/learn-kubernetes/tutorial-0-intro.md

 `git clone https://github.com/tsouche/learn-kubernetes.git`

 This is it.
-Nothing else is needed... except the desire to learn :-)
+Nothing else is needed... except the desire to learn :smile: